 Electronic checks (ACH or VIP Preferred)

 Prepaid cards (Play+)

 Cash at the land-based casino cage

 Checks or money orders

 Of course, the hope when you put money into your sportsbook account is that you will be getting it (and more) back out.
 So, online sportsbooks have to offer several methods for withdrawal, too.

 Now, in most cases, there are fewer methods for withdrawal than there are for deposits.
 The simple truth is that not all deposit methods can flow both directions.

-Furthermore, some withdrawal methods are only be available if you used that method to deposit in the first place.
+Furthermore, some withdrawal methods are only available if you used that method to deposit in the first place.
 PayPal and Skrill often fall under this restriction, so make sure to investigate withdrawal methods before you deposit.

 Generally speaking, most sportsbooks prefer to process withdrawals through either electronic or paper checks.
 So, if you can receive e-checks, that’s probably going to be the fastest method to withdraw.